 - Support the mission and goals of the Alcohol and Drug Awareness Project (ADAP)

 - Informs the campus with regards to policy and practices that impact the community about alcohol and other drug concerns.

 - Support institutional compliance with Department of Education Drug-Free Schools and Communities Act.

 - Invite involvement from a broad-base constituency to promote institutional ownership of alcohol and other drug-related issues.

-- Increase campus-wide awareness of alcohol and other drug-related issues through active and passive educational programs.
+- Increase campus-wide awareness of alcohol and other drug-related issues through educational programs and activities.

-- Communicate to the campus community current research on women and alcohol and other drugs
+- Communicate to the campus community current research and information about alcohol and other drugs.

 - Identify and assess campus needs, provide analysis and evaluation based on current data, and offer recommendations to appropriate departments.